-Use the enable-on-reboot command to allow the device to come up in maintenance mode after a reboot allowing any network errors detected with Extreme Fabric Automation (EFA) to be addressed.
-Once the errors have been resolved, the device can be added back to the network.
+Use the enable-on-reboot command to enable the device to come up in maintenance mode after a reboot.
+This process allows any network errors detected with Extreme Fabric Automation (EFA) to be addressed.
+After the errors have been resolved, the device can be added back to the network.

-The enable-on-reboot command is supported on the SLX 9250and the SLX 9740.
+The enable-on-reboot command is supported on the SLX 9250.